 What types of spine surgery are there?

 The type of spine surgery recommended for your child or teen depends on several things, including your child’s or teen’s unique condition, previous treatments and whether he or she has a lot of growth still remaining.
 Larger curves (greater than 40 degrees) in younger children can be challenging to manage, but our skilled team will carefully evaluate all treatment options and may recommend an advanced procedure like halo-gravity traction prior to surgery to support the best surgical outcome for your child.

 We want our patients and families to have the best possible experience during their spine surgery journey.

-Our dedicated concierge team includes a spine liaison who helps coordinate a patient’s experience by providing complete follow-up care and helping make sure families have the information and resources they need before, during and after care.
-The spine liaison also serves as a single point of contact for your child and his or her primary care provider.
+Our dedicated concierge team includes a spine program manager who helps coordinate a patient’s experience by providing complete follow-up care and helping make sure families have the information and resources they need before, during and after care.
+The spine program manager also serves as a single point of contact for your child and his or her primary care provider.

-The spine liaison will help coordinate care by:
+The spine program manager will help coordinate care by:

 - Providing information about lodging and key contacts for those who live outside metro Atlanta.